-Community Technology Network's Ready, Set, Connect!
-(RSC) program is a 2012 Dell Powering the Possible grant recipient.
-RSC will equip high school and college students from the most disadvantaged neighborhoods in San Francisco and Oakland with job and leadership skills essential for employment in today's job market.
-Youth will spend four hours a week learning social media, marketing, web, and graphic design skills in exchange for a stipend or service learning credit.
+Community Technology Network and the Oakland Public Library have partnered to create the Ready, Set, Connect!
+(RSC) program which equips high school and college students from the most disadvantaged neighborhoods in San Francisco and Oakland with job and leadership skills essential for employment in today's job market.
+Youth spend four hours a week learning social media, marketing, web, and graphic design skills in exchange for a stipend or service learning credit.

 HOW IT WORKS

-- READY 50 youth, between 16 and 24 years old, with the professional skills necessary for employment in today's technology-focused careers like web design, online marketing, and social media.
+- READY youth between 16 and 24 years old, with the professional skills necessary for employment in today's technology-focused careers like web design, online marketing, and social media.

 - SET youth up with dynamic work experience where they can practice their newly acquired job skills while assisting patrons in computer labs and leading community outreach.